THE

 Opposition to human equality results from this failure of the brain's cognitive faculty to develop morally informed moderation of a hyperactive amygdala's fear generated behavior--xenophobia, greed, aggression, and the conservative's social/political dominance seeking to defend advantage and obstruct the advancement of others..
 It is a brain that remains oriented to primal defense responses whose exaggerated assessment of threat in the environment results in a wariness and mistrust that incites what it forebodes--interminable human conflict.
 In the absence of pro-social, empathetic cognitive functionality to moderate fear-based emotions, both threat avoidance and pleasure seeking become highly egocentric, pursuing dominant and exploitative rather than respectful and egalitarian relationship to others.
 The fear-based brain eagerly abandons Truth and moral principle to the expediencies of self-interest in pursuit of economic and political control.
 Not democracy, but autocracy is the aim of the fear inspired mind; absolute control to eliminate the threat of democratic change.
 Fear seeks the power to be fearless, vulnerability the power to be invulnerable, and selfish desires the power to assure gratification.

 It is important to recognize that amygdala hyper-sensitivity to threat is not the only developmental pathway to anti-other political and economic selfishness.
-Other genetic traits, personal early life experiences and cultural/tribal indoctrination, are also informing of who we become.
+Other genetic factors or omissions, personal early life experiences and cultural/tribal indoctrination, are also informing of who we become.

 3